matthieuSolente/email-darkmode/README.md

 ### Transparent borders

 >This work on:
-- :heavy_check_mark: Outlook.com Webmail,
+- ✔️ Outlook.com Webmail,
-- :heavy_check_mark: Outlook for iOS,
+- ✔️ Outlook for iOS,
-- :heavy_check_mark: Outlook for Android
+- ✔️ Outlook for Android

 Another technique from Nicole Merlin : we can make the border transparent, e.g. `border: 8px solid transparent` so that only the background colour of the link element shows through

 ### Transparent background
 >This work on
-- :heavy_check_mark: Outlook.com Webmail
+- ✔️ Outlook.com Webmail
-- :heavy_check_mark: Outlook for iOS
+- ✔️ Outlook for iOS
-- :heavy_check_mark: Outlook for Android
+- ✔️ Outlook for Android

 According to Nicole, we can make the <a> tag’s background transparent for Outlook only.
 We can do it by adding the conditional CSS to the head of the template.